 It is recommended to download Wiener Linien app from Appstore or Google Play and have all your tickets ready on your mobile.
 You can also buy tickets from the ticket office or from the ticket machines.

-But, if you want to make sure you get correct underground line, bus or tram, please use Google Maps instead.
-It was proven to be more user friendly and accurate than Wiener Linien app.
+But, if you want to make sure you get a correct underground line, bus or tram, please use Google Maps instead.
+It was proven to be more user-friendly and more accurate than Wiener Linien app.
 Don’t ask why, but very few companies can beat Google in their own game.
 So, in short – use Wiener Linien app to buy tickets and check the schedules, and use Google Maps for navigating and trip planning.

 Taxi and Uber